Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

     ![Calculate income](documentation/images/calc_salary.jpg)

   * **Validation:** The next step is validation that follows after the salary is either entered or calculated.
-The validation check if the salary doesn't contain invalid symbol or negative numbers.
+The validation checks if the salary doesn't contain invalid symbol or negative numbers.
 - **Age:** Although there is no minimum age at which you are liable to pay taxes, only people 16 uears old or older can be employed for full time work.
 That is why the application asks for this information.
-Validation function refuses any input that is lower than 16 and higher than 120 years old.
+Validation function refuses any input that is lower than 16 and higher than 120.

     ![Get Age](documentation/images/get_age.jpg)